scitran/client/Search.md

-Scitran stores files using complex names designed for efficiency.
-The files are named by their content (content addressable data), which offers some striking efficiencies.
-Scitran's [MongoDB database](https://www.mongodb.org/) describes information about these files, and this is addressed through the MongoDB API.

-But when humans want to interact with the files, we need clearer filenames and procedures.
-The scitran client uses [elastic search](http://joelabrahamsson.com/elasticsearch-101/) to provide a simple clear way to access files and other database objects (sessions, projects, acquisitions, collections, analyses).

-Because the database is secure, you must first obtain [authorization](https://github.com/scitran/client/wiki/Authorization).
-Typically, we store the url and token in a structure, such as
+To perform a search, you must first obtain [authorization](https://github.com/scitran/client/wiki/Authorization).

     st = scitran('action','create','instance','scitran');

 Then, create a Matlab structure to set the search parameters.
 Perhaps the simplest and most important example is to identify files for downloading.
-We do this by setting up a structure, 'b', with a slot that indicates we are looking for files.

-    srch.path = 'files';                         % Looking for files
+    srch.path = 'files';                         % Return information about files

 Then we identify the file properties.